 The regiment lost 7 men killed, 36 wounded and 9 missing.
 Captain J.H.
 Muldrow was killed.

 The regiment attacked and captured the Union position on Maryland Heights that was the key to the Harpers Ferry defences.
 It lost 6 killed and 28 wounded out of 126 engaged.
 Colonel Henegan was wounded after having taken the colors from the wounded Captain A.T.
 Harlee to lead the charge, but remained on the field to rally the regiment and order the successful attack upon the Union works.

-Lt.
-Colonel Hoole took command after Colonel Henegan finally left the field.
+Lieutenant Colonel Hoole took command after Colonel Henegan finally left the field.

 Lieutenant Colonel A.J.
 Hoole commanded the regiment, which lost 1 killed, 17 wounded and 4 missing out of 71 men engaged.
 Captain T. E. Howle was killed.